Managing Alpine.js Lifecycle with Catalyst UI (No-Bundler ES6 Setup)

 3. Register components with Alpine

-You can register immediately upon each import resolving, or collect all definitions then register – the key is that by the end of this step, Alpine knows about all your component names.
+You can register the moment each import resolves, or collect every definition and register them in a batch.
+Either way, by the end of this step Alpine knows about all your component names.

 import { components } from "./alpine/components/index.js";